FaazTechSolutions/Apps4xDocs-Docusaurus/my-website/docs/Query/Query.md

   - Use this to read data directly from a table.

-  - Click the Edit button to customize how data is shown.
+  - Click the `Edit` button to customize how data is shown.

   - Save to link the query with the datasource.

 **2. Aggregate**

-  - Use this type to create queries with joins between tables.
+  - Use this type to create queries with `joins between tables`.

   - After saving, you can connect this query to a datasource for output.